lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 - `format`: Described above, format of the texel blocks that compose the image.
 - `extent`:  It is the size of the image.
 In this case, the structure needs to support 3D images, so it includes the depth.
 For 2D images we just set it to `1`.
 - `mipLevels`:  Already described in the constructor's parameters description.
 - `arrayLayers`:  Images can be an array of layers.
 This is different than a 3D image.
 A 3D image contains data that is referred to the three axis.
 An array of layers are a set of 2D images indexed by a layer number.
-In our case we will just set it to `1`.
 - `samples`: Already described in the constructor's parameters description (`sampleCount`).
 - `initialLayout`:  This is the initial layout of the image.
 We just set it to `VK_IMAGE_LAYOUT_UNDEFINED`.
 If a transition to another layout is required it will need to be done later on.
 (This depends on the use case for the image, this is why we do not perform the transition here).
 - `sharingMode`: It specifies if this resource will be shared by more than a single queue family at a time (`VK_SHARING_MODE_CONCURRENT`) or not (`VK_SHARING_MODE_EXCLUSIVE`).